Papua New Guinea PM warns opposition not to 'play politics' with China visit | Politics

 China was unable to gain consensus from 10 Pacific island nations for a sweeping regional pact on security and trade at a meeting on Monday.
 Several nations said it was too rushed and they wanted to consult the broader region, where some countries have diplomatic ties with Taiwan and not Beijing.
 Nonetheless, Wang struck a series of bilateral deals on infrastructure, fisheries, trade, and police equipment on his tour, and officials say discussions over a regional pact will continue.

+At a press conference in Port Moresby on Friday, Wang denied that China had wanted a security pact at all and called media reports about such an agreement "disinformation".
+"China has come to the South Pacific region to build roads and bridges and improve the people's lives, not to station troops or build military bases," a Chinese foreign ministry statement cited him as saying.

+"China stands ready to work with Pacific island countries to expand consensus on regional cooperation, not to sign any regional security agreement."
 Chinese state media outlet Xinhua this week reported Beijing wanted developing countries to join its new "Global Security Initiative" , although details have been scant.
-The United States, Australia, and New Zealand have expressed concern over Beijing's offers for greater security and policing presence in the Pacific after it struck a security pact with the Solomon Islands.

 TONGA SHARES 'RESPECT FOR DEMOCRACY' Australia's Foreign Minister Penny Wong arrived in Tonga on Friday to highlight the new Australian government's commitments on climate change, in her second trip to the region since being sworn in last week.